FoxLisk/alttp-notes/glitches/hook_pushing/spin_duration.md

 If you're moving at 4px/f in a direction and you start (2+4n)px off of your stopping coord in that direction, you'll never get stopped in that direction.
 This is super convenient because this means using a right spin and then hookpushing from that same Y coordinate always gets you past your stopping coord (because `6 = 2 + 4 * 1`).

+# Timing notes

+If you release a spin on the first frame a bomb changes colour, you will end up with `0x16` duration.
+Since it's counting down by 3 per frame, that means there are 17 frames after it that get you higher durations (and about 8 after that give you lower nonzero durations).

 # Setups

 The rest of this document is various setups for getting slots and timing to work out.